 If appropriate opportunities become available, we may seek to acquire businesses or assets to enhance our business.
-For example, in May 2022, we acquired all of the assets and operations of Orphazyme related to arimoclomol.
 In connection with any acquisitions, we could issue additional equity securities, which would dilute our stockholders, incur substantial debt to fund the acquisitions or assume significant liabilities.